 - * Found: HedgeHog Fibres – “Kid You Not“, in aran worsted is the PERFECT color…. but it is expensive, $30-$32 skein (166m / 180yds – approx).

 How Much Yarn is Needed to Knit a Hat

-My orange hat pictured at the beginning of this page was knit using one skein of the Encore Mega yarn.
+My orange hat, pictured below, was knit using one skein of the Encore Mega yarn.
 I only had a short strand leftover, but the hat is not bright enough, in my opinion.

 Nearly any hat pattern would work when knitting with orange as long as the weight of yarn you find works with that pattern.
 A search for hat patterns will bring up many, both free and to purchase.
 Or, if you know how to knit a basic hat, make it up like I did.

 If you are knitting for a man, make sure he approves of the look.
 Guys can be very particular.

 A popular and simple hat to knit is all one color and done in ribbing.
 The watch cap may be a bit boring to knit, but it’s perfect practice for beginners and is also they type that boys and men prefer – no frills!
 The hat below was knit in washable DK weight yarn.
 The hat below is loosely based on a pattern by Churchmouse Yarn & Teas.